Is a cottage garden the right style for you? I’ll share with you the benefits of creating a cottage garden and how to grow one.

 Cottage Gardens Can Be More Cost Effective

 A cottage garden can be less expensive than a more formal one.
-By starting your garden with seeds, and getting some perennial plants that have been divided from a friend’s yard, you can start your garden without a lot of expense.
+By starting your garden cut flowers with seeds, you can start your garden with little expense.

 You will most likely spend most of your money on big-ticket items, such as rose bushes, flowering shrubs and trees, and evergreen shrubs.
-These will make great anchors for your garden.
+These are all smart investments and will make great anchors for your garden.

 Start Small, Start Slow